 Football Helmet Safety

-Over the years, laboratories, organizations, and companies in the industry have conducted countless tests and studies to determine the safety level of football helmets, particularly in regard to their levels of concussion prevention.
+Over the years, laboratories, organizations, and companies in the industry have conducted countless tests and studies to determine the safety level of football helmets.

 Recently, a study conducted by Virginia Tech has gained a large amount of industry publicity.
 The study tested 10 popular adult football helmet models using a Summation of Tests for the Analysis of Risk (STAR) evaluation system, giving each helmet a star rating from 5 to 1.